kivistoilkka/request-identifier/README.md

 After this I started to work on URI parsing using test driven development.
 Everything went quite smoothly until I started to work on confirm paths, where I needed to validate and apply integer type to parameter paymentnumber.
 I had luck when I defined values in paths_and_requirements to be the required type of each parameter, so I was able to proceed with very little trial and error.

+Last step was to create the client class.
+I had to spend some time trying to understand the functionality of this required class.
+I ended up writing a small CLI program, where user can input uri-strings and program returns path and parameter information based on the input.
+Manual testing with this client revealed some validation bugs, which I wrote tests for and fixed.

 There is still some refactoring which could be done.
 For example method parse_and_validate_uri does a lot of different things and some of those steps could be separated to different methods in the same way as parse_parameters has already been.